 Start playback as soon as possible.
 If a loading screen is needed, it should be visible only until enough content has loaded for playback to begin.
 Continue loading remaining content in the background.

 Design black loading screens.
 Loading screens may appear during the transition to playing content.
 They should appear black so they blend with the fade-to-black functionality of the TV app.

 Minimize content on loading screens.
 If you must include branding or imagery on a loading screen, do so minimally and in a way that maintains the black background and moves seamlessly to playback.

 Show a contextually relevant screen.
-When exiting playback, display a detail screen for the content the user was just watching and include an option to resume playback.
-If a detail screen isn’t available, show a menu that includes the content the user was just watching or your app’s main menu.
+When exiting playback, display a detail screen for the content that people were watching and include an option to resume playback.
+If a detail screen isn’t available, show a menu that displays the recently watched content or show your app’s main menu.

 Be prepared for an immediate exit.
-Prepare an exit screen as soon as possible after receiving a playback notification so the user sees it even if they exit immediately after playback begins.
+Prepare an exit screen as soon as possible after receiving a playback notification so people can see it even if they exit immediately after playback begins.

 Offer a streamlined path back to the TV app.
-The user should never need to press the Menu button on the remote more than three times to return to the TV app.
+People should never need to press the Menu button on the remote more than three times to return to the TV app.
 The first Menu button press should exit playback and display a contextually relevant screen.
 The second Menu button press should display your app’s main menu or exit your app.
 The third Menu button press, if needed, should exit your app.
-Once your app exits, the system automatically returns the user to the TV app.
+When your app exits, the system automatically returns people to the TV app.